Aldizh/aldizh.github.io/README.md

-# Personal Website
+### Personal Website

+> This is a simple personal portfolio site.
-## Simple personal portfolio site built using 12-column grid based layout
+> It uses a 12-column grid based layout and
+> media queries to properly display information
+> in different screen sizes

 Overview
 ---------